About

 ART

-In my artistic explorations, I’ve always been focused on drawing, painting, and illustration using traditional artistic media.
-I also devote a lot of time to making 3D art – mostly small papier-mâché sculptures, as well as needle-felted dolls.
+In my artistic explorations, I’ve always focused on drawing, painting, and illustration using traditional artistic media.
+I also devote a lot of time to making 3D art – mostly small papier-mâché sculptures and needle-felted dolls.

-For many years I have been an active participant in local art events.
+For many years, I have actively participated in local art events.
 That includes Arlington Open Studios and multiple exhibits organized by Arlington Center for the Arts, Lexington Art Walk (organized by Munroe Center for the Arts), ChairFul Where You Sit, and more.
-In 2021 I took part in town’s public art project supported by Arlington Commission for Arts and Culture to decorate utility boxes around Arlington.
+In 2021, I took part in the town’s public art project, supported by the Arlington Commission for Arts and Culture, to decorate utility boxes around the town.

 TEACHING

 I have dedicated my entire professional life to teaching.
-With nearly 20 years of experience teaching visual art and computer graphics, I have had the privilege of working with students of all ages, from kindergarteners to adults.
+My first degree (MA+PhD) is in Philosophy and Education from St. Petersburg State University, Russia.
+With 20 years (oh no!) of teaching visual art and computer graphics, I have had the privilege of working with students of all ages, from kindergarteners to adults.

 Throughout my career, I have witnessed the transformative power of art in fostering creativity, self-expression, and personal growth.
-Each age group brings its own unique challenges and rewards, and I have honed my teaching approach to cater to the diverse needs and developmental stages of my students.
+Each age group brings its own unique challenges and rewards, and I have honed my teaching approach to cater to my students’ diverse needs and developmental stages.

 In the Greater Boston area, I taught at various community and art centers, including Arlington Community Education, Munroe Center for the Arts, and at independent schools, such as Acera School, Solomon Schechter Day School, Star Academy for Gifted and Talented, and some others.

 In 2016, in addition to my work at different schools, I founded an independent art studio.
-This studio offered a wide range of art classes, including painting, drawing, and needle felting, tailored to both children and adults.
-Creating this space allowed me to design and implement customized curricula that encouraged students to explore their artistic interests and develop their skills in a supportive and creative environment.
-Witnessing the growth and progress of my students, both young and old, brought me immense joy and reinforced my passion for teaching.
+This studio offered various art classes tailored to children and adults, including painting, drawing, and needle felting.
+Creating this space allowed me to design and implement customized curricula, encouraging students to explore their artistic interests and develop their skills in a supportive and creative environment.
+Witnessing my students’ progress, both young and grown-ups, brought me immense joy and reinforced my passion for teaching.

 Please see my teaching portfolios below: